 - opening your door

-- Before changing lanes or turning right or left, quickly turn your head in the direction you want to go in order make sure the lane is free.
+- Before changing lanes, quickly turn your head in the direction you want to go in order make sure the lane is free.

 - Be mindful of people around your vehicle, especially at urban intersections.